ibexa/documentation-user/docs/getting_started/discover_ui.md

 To do it, access your user settings on the right side of the top bar.
 Then, go to **Preferences** tab, **Dashboard** section, and click **Edit**.

-Here you can see a list of all available dashboard, including Default dashboard and all created customized dashboards.
+Select the dashboard, that you want to set as active, and click **Save**.

 ![Select active dashboard](img/select_active_dashboard.png "Select active dashboard")

-Select the dashboard, that you want to set as active, and click **Save**.

 #### Permissions